-If you have been issued with an infringement by the City of Greater Bendigo and believe you have a valid reason for it to be withdrawn, you have the right to appeal the fine once.
+If you have been issued with an infringement by the City and believe you have a valid reason for it to be withdrawn, you have the right to appeal the fine once.
 This is known as applying for an internal review.

-The Mayor and Councillors can't be involved in the internal review process and are unable to respond to letters/enquiries regarding fines.
-All correspondence regarding internal reviews must be directed to the Review Officer
+The Mayor and Councillors can't be involved in the internal review process.
+They are unable to respond to letters/enquiries regarding fines.
+All correspondence regarding internal reviews must be directed to the Review Officer.

 Applying for an internal review for someone else.
-We can't accept applications for an internal review from someone other than who the fine was issued to, unless we have their permission.
-If you are applying for someone else please complete the Third Party Consent Form and provide a copy along with your application for internal review
+We can't accept applications for an internal review from someone other than who the fine was issued to.
+If you are applying for someone else please complete the Third Party Consent Form and provide a copy with your internal review.

 You will be notified in writing of the outcome of the internal review.
-If you have not received a written response and would like to check that your application for internal review has been received, please contact the City of Greater Bendigo on 03 5434 6000
+If you have not received a written response and would like to check that your application for internal review has been received, please contact us.

-Infringements which have been referred to Fines Victoria or the Magistrates' Court can't be subject to an internal review by the City of Greater Bendigo.
-Further information regarding infringements, the fine's lifecycle, who is involved and your rights and responsibilities is available from Fines Victoria, which is the Victorian Government administrative body for infringements
+Infringements referred to Fines Victoria or the Magistrates' Court.
+More information regarding infringements, the fine's lifecycle, who is involved and your rights and responsibilities is available from Fines Victoria.

-You are required to supply specific information before the City of Greater Bendigo can conduct an internal review.
-To ensure you provide all the information required, please fill in the City's Application for Internal Review form.
+You are required to supply specific information before the City can conduct an internal review.
+To ensure you provide all the information required, please fill in the Application for Internal Review form.
 Applications which don't provide all of the information required in this form may not be accepted.

-Once an application for internal review is received, the infringement is put on hold so that no further penalties, such as late fees, will occur.
+When we receive an application for internal review, the infringement is put on hold to avoid any further penalties, such as late fees.
 If an appeal is submitted after the late fees are applied to the infringement, the extra fee will be added to the infringement's total cost.

-You will not receive a notification that the appeal has been submitted.
-However, if you are unsure that the appeal has been submitted correctly, don't hesitate to contact Council on 5434 6000 or [email protected] to confirm before submitting another appeal.
+If you are unsure that the appeal has been submitted correctly, you can contact the City on 1300 002 642 to confirm before submitting another appeal.

-It can take several weeks for the internal review to be finalised and the outcome of the appeal determined.
+It can take up to 90 days for an internal review to be finalised and the outcome of the appeal determined.
 Please do not make any payments on the infringement until you have been notified of the outcome.